 "It is quite a ride," Ian Clark of JPL, the test's technical lead, said in a statement.
 "The imagery of our first parachute inflation is almost as breathtaking to behold as it is scientifically significant.
 For the first time, we get to see what it would look like to be in a spacecraft hurtling towards the Red Planet, unfurling its parachute."

-Mars 2020 will boast nearly five times as many cameras as the first Mars rover.
+Perseverance will boast nearly five times as many cameras as the first Mars rover.
 Sojourner carried only five cameras, and the twin rovers Spirit and Opportunity were designed with 10 cameras apiece.
 Curiosity has 17.

 The new rover will carry 23 cameras.
-Some will provide more color and 3D imaging than on Curiosity, according to Jim Bell of Arizona State University, Tempe, the principle investigator for 2020's Mastcam-Z. "Z" stands for "zoom," one of the improvements on Curiosity's high-definition Mastcam.
+Some will provide more color and 3D imaging than on Curiosity, according to Jim Bell of Arizona State University, Tempe, the principle investigator for Perseverance's Mastcam-Z. "Z" stands for "zoom," one of the improvements on Curiosity's high-definition Mastcam.